KarlDoswell/KarlDoswell/README.md

 - 👋 Hi, I’m @KarlDoswell
-- 🏢 I'm the former Application Architect at @themindlab and soon to be Systems Engineer at ISMS.online
+- 🏢 I'm the former Application Architect at @themindlab, now the Systems Engineer at ISMS.online
-- 🌱 I’m currently learning AWS - Kubernetes - Terraform - Linux.
+- 🌱 I’m currently learning Everything to do with ISMS.online and their platform

 <h3>Tech Stack:</h3>